-Our audit procedures related to expected default rates used in accounting for guarantee liabilities and determining the allowance for loans receivable included the following, among others:
+Our audit procedures related to expected default rate included the following, among others:

-- We tested the effectiveness of controls over the guarantee liabilities and allowance for loans receivable, including management's controls over accurately capturing the historical default data for each loan and the estimation of the expected default rate. - We evaluated the portfolio-specific adjustments applied by management to arrive at the estimated default rates by corroborating the adjustments with supporting operating data and/or industry trends, where applicable. - We tested the accuracy of the historical net default data used as an input to the model by comparing it with original data retrieved from the operating system. - With the assistance of our fair value specialists, we evaluated the reasonableness of the (1) valuation model, (2) discount rates and (3) margin in the model by: - Comparing the models and margin with those commonly used in similar industry. - Testing the accuracy of source information underlying the determination of the discount rate by comparing it with open market data and testing the mathematical accuracy of the calculation. - Performing sensitivity test for new products with no historical data to evaluate whether the difference caused by using different models is within reasonable range. - We performed back-testing with observable loan default data close to the report issue date to evaluate whether the preliminary assumptions used by management are appropriate. - COVID-19 has resulted in significant economic disruptions to the Chinese economy beginning in January 2020, and depending on the length and severity of this epidemics impact to the economy, may have an adverse effect on default rates.
-However, we considered the impacts of COVID-19 to be a post balance sheet event.
+- We tested the effectiveness of controls over the guarantee liabilities and allowance for loans receivable, accounts receivable and contract assets and financial assets receivable including management's controls over accurate capture of the historical delinquency and collection data at individual loan level and the estimation of the expected default rate. - We evaluated the portfolio-specific adjustments applied by management to arrive at the estimated default rate by corroborating the adjustments with supportive operating data or industrial trend, where applicable. - We tested the accuracy of the historical net delinquency and collection data used as an input to the model by comparing it with original data retrieved from the operating system. - With the assistance of our fair value specialists, we evaluated the reasonableness of the (1) valuation models, (2) assumptions including correlated macro-economic factors used to derive inputs in the model by: - 34 Comparing the models and assumptions with those commonly used in similar industry. - ⁄4 Testing the accuracy of source information underlying the determination of inputs by comparing it with open market data and testing the mathematical accuracy of the calculation. - /4 Performing sensitivity test for new products with no historical data to evaluate whether the difference caused by using different models is within a reasonable range. - We performed back-testing with observable loan default data close to the report issue date to evaluate whether the assumptions used by management are appropriate.

-/s/ Deloitte Touche Tohmatsu Certified Public Accountants LLP Shanghai, China April 30, 2020
+/s/ Deloitte Touche Tohmatsu Certified Public Accountants LLP Shanghai, China April 21, 2021